ganbarodigital/php-mv-type-checking/docs/V1/Exceptions/InvalidPcreRegex.md

 ### Creating Exceptions To Throw

-Call `InvalidPcreRegex::newFromVar()` to create a new throwable exception:
+Call one of the factory methods to create a new throwable exception:

 ```php
 // how to import